hexpm/specifications/registry-v2.md

 ## Retiring Releases

 Individual releases can be retired.
-A retired release can still be used like any normal release, the only difference is that the particular release will be marked in the UI for the repository and a notice can be displayed to client users that are using that version.
+Retirement is advisory metadata and does not remove the release from the registry.

 A release is retired if the `retired` field is set on `Release`.
-A `RetirementStatus` has a `RetirementReason` enum with the reason for retiring the release, clients need to support future additions to this enum, in the protobuf library that generates the files under `registry/` unknown enum values are decoded as their integer value.
-A, user set, message can be attached to the `RetirementStatus` clarifying the reason for retirement.
+A `RetirementStatus` has a `RetirementReason` enum and may include a message that clarifies the reason.
+Clients MUST accept future additions to `RetirementReason`; the protobuf library that generates the files under `registry/` decodes unknown enum values as their integer value.

-It is important that clients still allow users to use retired releases to avoid breaking repeatable builds.
+Clients MUST NOT reject a release solely because it is retired.
+This preserves repeatable builds that already depend on the release.

 ## Dependency policies